English country house: Today

-Today, many country houses have become hotels, schools, hospitals, museums and prisons, while others have survived as conserved ruins, but from the early 20th century until the early 1970s, hundreds of country houses were demolished.
-Houses that survived destruction are now mostly Grade I or II listed as buildings of historic interest—and only the most faithful, most accurate, and most precise restoration and re-creation are permitted.
-Such work, however, is usually very expensive, although the system does ensure that everything is done correctly and authentically.
-The negative side is that many owners cannot afford the work.
+Today, many country houses have become hotels, schools, hospitals and museums, while others have survived as conserved ruins, but from the early 20th century until the early 1970s, hundreds of country houses were demolished.
+Houses that survived destruction are now mostly Grade I or II listed as buildings of historic interest with restrictions on restoration and re-creation work.
+However such work is usually very expensive.
+Several houses have been restored, some over many years.
+For example, at Copped Hall where the restoration started in 1995 continues to this day.

-Although the ownership or management of some houses has been transferred to a private trust, most notably at Chatsworth, other houses have transferred art works and furnishings under the Acceptance in Lieu scheme to ownership by various national or local museums, but are retained for display in the building.
-This enables the former owners to offset tax, the payment of which would otherwise have necessitated the sale of the art works.
+Although the ownership or management of some houses has been transferred to a private trust, most notably at Chatsworth, other houses have transferred art works and furnishings under the Acceptance in Lieu scheme to ownership by various national or local museums, but retained for display in the building.
+This enables the former owners to offset tax, the payment of which would otherwise have necessitated the private sale of the art works.
 For example, tapestries and furniture at Houghton Hall are now owned by the Victoria and Albert Museum.
 In addition, increasing numbers of country houses hold licences for weddings and civil ceremonies.
-Another source of income is to use the house as a venue for parties, a film location and a corporate entertainment venue.
-While many country houses are open to the public, they remain inhabited private houses, in some cases by the descendants of their original owners.
+Another source of income is to use the house as a venue for parties, a film location or a corporate entertainment venue.
+While many country houses are open to the public and derive income through that means, they remain homes, in some cases inhabited by the descendants of their original owners.

-The lifestyles of those living and working in a country house in the early 20th century were recreated in a BBC television programme, The Edwardian Country House, which was filmed at Manderston House in Scotland.
-Another particularly popular television programme that features the dynamics of life in country houses is Downton Abbey, which aired on ITV in the United Kingdom and PBS in the United States.
+The lifestyles of those living and working in a country house in the early 20th century were recreated in a BBC television programme, The Edwardian Country House, filmed at Manderston House in Scotland.
+Another television programme which features life in country houses is the ITV series Downton Abbey.